FlippingFlips/pingod-addons/docs/content/exporting/csharp-large-exports.md

 {{% /panel %}}

+*Note: This could have changed in Godot 4, untested*

+---

 When a project uses mono C# it includes mono assembilies which are around 29mb.

 If you try to export the assets only from this project, then you will always have the c# files.